 BIP

 Behavior Intervention Plan.
-This plan is based on the FBA that was conducted on the student.
+This behavior plan is based on the FBA that was conducted on the student.
 It identifies negative behaviors and how to respond to them in the classroom.
 A BIP is part of the IEP and must be followed.

 PLFAP / PLOP / PLAAFP / PLEP